AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-15-the-creative’s-flow-yoga-for-release-and-renewal.md

     *Please note: In alignment with our mission of providing historically underrepresented communities with access to holistic wellness, this event creates space for those who identify as BIPOC (Black, Indigenous, and people of color).
 While we will never deny anyone access to our event, if you do not identify as BIPOC, we kindly ask that you save space for those who are.*

+    *This event was put together in partnership with [calm/cool](https://www.calmcool.co/) collective and was made possible by our sponsor [Shop Made in DC](https://www.shopmadeindc.com/).*

     ## Venue